On This Day in History: June 15

 - John Redwood, English politician, Secretary of State for Wales

 - Steve Walsh, American rock singer-songwriter and musician

 - Juliana Azumah-Mensah, Ghanaian nurse and politician

-- Deney Terrio, American choreographer and host of the television musical variety series Dance Fever
+- Deney Terrio, American choreographer and television host

 - Lakshmi Mittal, Indian-English businessman